ajcerejeira/vat-validator/README.rst

 Contributing
 ============

 Pull requests are welcome!
-Please check the CONTRIBUTING_ guide for contribution guidelines.
+Please check the :ref:`contributing guide <contributing-guide>` for contribution guidelines.

 =======
 License
 =======

 This software is distrubuted under MIT license.
-See the LICENSE_ file for details.
+See the :download:`LICENSE <../LICENSE>` file for details.